symfony-cmf/symfony-cmf-docs/reference/menu.rst

 Unless you change defaults and provide your own implementations, also depends on

-* SymfonyCmfChainRoutingBundle for the doctrine router service symfony_cmf_chain_routing.doctrine_router Note that you need to explicitly enable the doctrine router as per default it is not loaded.
+* SymfonyRoutingExtraBundle for the doctrine router service symfony_cmf_chain_routing.doctrine_router Note that you need to explicitly enable the doctrine router as per default it is not loaded.
-    See the documentation of the chain routing bundle for how to do this.
+    See the documentation of the routing extra bundle for how to do this.
 * Doctrine PHPCR-ODM to load route documents from the content repository